Baptouuuu/Sy/docs/AppState.md

 ## Listen for state change

-Instead of manually listen to the url change, you can listen to the mediator channel `appstate.change` and you will receive an instance of [`AppStateEvent`](../src/AppState/AppStateEvent.js).
+Instead of manually listening to the url change, you can listen to the mediator channel `appstate.change` and you will receive an instance of [`AppStateEvent`](../src/AppState/AppStateEvent.js).

 Example:
 ```js